Christiana-AE/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 The function must be visible from outside
 The name of the function must be add
 You are not allowed to use var

+## Advanced

+100. Write a file that modifies the value of myVar to 333

+101. Write a function that executes x times a function.

+The function must be visible from outside
+Prototype: function (x, theFunction)
+You are not allowed to use var

+102. Write a function that increments and calls a function.

+The function must be visible from outside
+Prototype: function (number, theFunction)
+You are not allowed to use var

+103. Update this script by adding a new function incr that increments the integer value.

+You are not allowed to use var

+	#!/usr/bin/node
+	const myObject = {
+  	type: 'object',
+  	value: 12
+	};
+	console.log(myObject);
+	/*
+	YOUR CODE HERE
+	*/
+	myObject.incr();
+	console.log(myObject);
+	myObject.incr();
+	console.log(myObject);
+	myObject.incr();
+	console.log(myObject);